What are the progress checkpoints?

 The Progress Checkpoints generate information on how the students are doing in the subject.
 The results are one of many contributing factors to setting and set movements.

-Spring Term Checkpoint Information
+Year 7 - 10 Summer Term Checkpoint Information